 Regularly calculating your debt amount and installments is helpful in keeping your records on track.
 You know how much you paid and how much debt is left.

-You can also prevent yourself from debt fraud and become financially smart.
+You can also prevent debt fraud and become financially smart.

 5. Increase your income